Start planning your tour to Albania

-Boasting more than 300km of coast, a third of its land covered by forests, and three quarters of the country comprised of mountainous regions promising breath-taking views, Albania's geographical diversity is unique.
-Add to that a rich historical and cultural heritage that's worth a visit in its own right, not to mention glistening coastlines and buzzing modern towns, and it'll all become clear why this small Balkan paradise has something on offer for every type of traveller.
+Boasting more than 300km of coast, a third of its land covered by forests, and three quarters of the country comprised of mountainous regions promising breath-taking views, Albania's geographical diversity is truly unique.
+Add to that a rich cultural heritage that's worth a visit in its own right, not to mention glistening coastlines and buzzing modern towns, and it'll become clear why Albania has risen to the top of the world's most underrated destinations in recent years.
 To help you work out what to include in your itinerary when planning a trip to Albania, here are a handful of the best places to visit that our local experts recommend:

 - City sightseeing: first on your list of destinations to visit should be Tirana, the capital.
 It might only be a detour in your trip, but you'll find sufficient attractions there to warrant a few days of sightseeing before moving on.
 One of the major pulls of Tirana is its stunning architecture that you'll find scattered all over the city, including the popular main plaza, Skanderbeg Square, named after the Albanian national hero Gjergj Kastrioti Skënderbeu.

 - Castles and ancient cities: next, move on to Sarande, sandwiched between the glistening blue of the Mediterranean Sea, and myth-like scenery lined with vineyards and olive groves.
 Stretching all the way to the Greek border to the south, this coast, which lies opposite Corfu, is filled with sunny creeks and craggy cliffs where you can spend a good few days exploring gorgeous beaches, parks, mountains, springs, and lakes.
 If you have time, take a day trip to the archaeological wonders of Lekuresi Castle and the UNESCO-listed ruins of the ancient city of Butrint.